 (970) 491‐6425

-750 Meridian Avenue – Green Hall (at the corner of Laurel and Meridian streets)
+750 Meridian Avenue – Green Hall (at the corner of Laurel Street and Meridian Avenue)

 Police.colostate.edu